JWBurgers/Bitcoin_Server/Chapter 10 - Configuring and running Bitcoin Core.md

 # Configuring and run Bitcoind

 In the previous two chapters, we have built Bitcoin Core from the source code and set up the Bitcoind service.
 In this chapter, we will first set some general configuration options and ensure that we can run Bitcoind as a service.
 We will, then, ensure that we can issue commands to Bitcoind using the Bitcoin-cli tool.
-Finally, we will configure Bitcoind to accept both clearnet and hidden service outbound and inbound connections as discussed in *Chapter 7*.
+Finally, we will configure Bitcoind to accept both inbound and outbound, clearnet and Tor hidden service connections, as discussed in *Chapter 7*.

 ## General configurations for Bitcoind